MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-about.md

 With DeployR, the recommended steps for a data scientist are both simple and familiar:

-1. Develop your analytics
+1. Develop your R scripts and other analytics with portability in mind
-2. Test those analytics
+1. Test those analytics inside and outside of DeployR
-3. Collaborate with the application developers
+1. Collaborate with application developers to deliver powerful R analytic solutions

 Learn more in the [Getting Started Guide Data Scientists](deployr-data-scientist-getting-started.md).